mimblewimble/grin-rfcs/text/0000-fix-daa.md

 the possibility of very negative solvetimes.
 Since Grin requires strictly increasing timestamps, it doesn't need any such safeguards, making wtema the preferred choice for Grin.

-Before adding a dependence on number of parent uncles, Ethereud uses a DAA that can be seen as a close approximation of wtema:
+Before adding a dependence on number of parent uncles, Ethereum uses a DAA that can be seen as a close approximation of wtema:
 After every block, increase network difficulty by a factor of 1 - (t/T - 1) / M.
 Comparing with wtema above, we see that instead of dividing by (1+x), they multiply by (1-x).
 Even though Ethereum, like Grin, enforces positive solvetimes, they still need to guard against division by 0 in this form.